Camping on the Malaspina Glacier

 Hey Folks

-Image of the Month for May (sheesh, is it May already?), 2012 is an Aurora borealis photo from one of the norther lights photo tours earlier this year.
+Image of the Month for May (sheesh, is it May already?), 2012 is an Aurora borealis photo from one of the northern lights photo tours earlier this year.
 We were treated to some great lights, and had a blast watching and photographing the aurora.
 Good times, and I’m already taking bookings for these trips next year.

 Aurora borealis photography is more difficult than most folks expect it to be. it’s challenging, but also an amazing experience.
 Great fun and what a blast to see this kind of activity!